Midnordic/music-master/content/docs/events/index.en.md

 weight: 39
 ---

-## What Are Events?
+## What are Events?

 An **event** is a moment when a specific reaction occurs.

-Reactions to an event are configured through **nodes** available in that event by creating connections between the nodes of other elements.
+Reactions to an event are configured through **slots** available in that event by creating connections between the slots of other elements.

 Each event contains:
-- zero or more **input nodes** (on the left side) that modify the event’s behavior,
+- zero or more **input slots** (on the left side) that modify the event’s behavior,
-- at least one **output node** (on the right side) that triggers connected actions when the event is activated.
+- at least one **output slot** (on the right side) that triggers connected actions when the event is activated.

 Available event types:
 - **Event** – a standard manually activated event.